semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

     semgrep login
     ```
 3. Run the following code: <pre class="language-bash"><code>SEMGREP_REPO_NAME=<span className="placeholder">your-organization</span>/<span className="placeholder">repository-name</span> semgrep ci</code></pre>
-(For example, `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep ci` would be used for the GitHub repository `returntocorp/semgrep`).
-This fetches the rules configured on all Semgrep App policies for this repository and run a local Semgrep scan using those rules.
+For example, `SEMGREP_REPO_NAME=returntocorp/semgrep semgrep ci` would be used for the GitHub repository `returntocorp/semgrep`.
+As a result, Semgrep fetches the rules configured on all Semgrep App policies for this repository and run a local Semgrep scan using those rules.

 ## Troubleshooting Semgrep CLI